Shao-Group/TENNIS/README.md

 ### Installation

 The only dependency of TENNIS is [PySAT](https://pysathq.github.io/), which can be installed with `pip`.
+Manual compilation of PySAT is described in their github repo [here](https://github.com/pysathq/pysat).

 TENNIS can be installed by directly cloning this repository.

 ```sh
 # install PySAT